 “Consistent surveys, monitoring, and public education are key components for meeting our goal,” says Williams.
 “By mapping the infestation we can track the spread or decline of the infestation and adjust management methods to maximize control.
 Monitoring previously treated areas and surveying the outer edge of the infestation for new plants also let us know if our containment efforts are working.
 Establishing biological control agents in core ragwort populations, and using herbicides on the perimeters of infestations, along roadsides and on newly invading plants reduces the occurrence of new infestations outside of the infestation perimeter.”

 Counties in northwestern Montana rely heavily on proceeds from timber production, livestock and wildlife forage production, recreational access, and agriculture—all of which are at risk from tansy ragwort invasion.
 The success of this project is critical to safeguard the social and economic base of communities in this region.

-®Trademark of The Dow Chemical Company (“Dow”) or an affiliated company of Dow.
-Milestone specialty herbicide is not registered for sale or use in all states.
+®™Trademark of Dow AgroSciences, DuPont or Pioneer and their affiliated companies or respective owners.
+Milestone s herbicide is not registered for sale or use in all states.
 Contact your state pesticide regulatory agency to determine if a product is registered for sale or use in your state.
 Label precautions apply to forage treated with Milestone and to manure from animals that have consumed treated forage within the last three days.
 Consult the label for full details.
-State restrictions on the sale and use of Transline specialty herbicide apply.
+State restrictions on the sale and use of Transline herbicide apply.
 Consult the label before purchase or use for full details.
-Always read and follow label directions.
+Always read and follow label directions.©2019 Corteva

 Active ingredients for herbicide products mentioned in this article: Milestone (aminopyralid), Transline (clopyralid).